Il Volo: Sanremo Festival, Musica, and The Best of 10 Years (2019–present)

-In 2019, they took part in the 69th Sanremo Festival with the song "Musica che resta".
+They took part in the 2019 Sanremo Music Festival with the song "Musica che resta".
 The piece, written and composed by Gianna Nannini, Emilio Munda, Piero Romitelli, Pasquale Mammaro and Antonello Carozza, ranking in third place.
-On February 22, 2019, Il Volo released their fifth studio album, Musica, worldwide.
-Later that year on November 8, they released their compilation album, Il Volo: The Best of 10 Years, to celebrate their tenth anniversary of their career.
-The group has also embarked on a world tour, which kicked off in May 2019 in Japan, continued in Latin America beginning on October 3, and arrived in North America the next year on January 28, 2020.
+On 22 February 2019, Il Volo released their fifth studio album, Musica, worldwide.
+Later that year on 8 November, they released their compilation album, Il Volo: The Best of 10 Years, to celebrate their tenth anniversary of their career.
+The group has also embarked on a world tour, which kicked off in May 2019 in Japan, continued in Latin America beginning on 3 October, and arrived in North America the next year on 28 January 2020.

-On June 5, 2021, they held a concert in the Arena of Verona in honor of the Italian composer Ennio Morricone.
-In November 2021, they released a tribute album dedicated to Maestro Morricone titled Il Volo Sings Morricone.
+On 5 June 2021, they held a concert in the Arena of Verona in honor of the Italian composer Ennio Morricone, and subsequently released the tribute album Il Volo Sings Morricone in November 2021.

+Il Volo competed in the Sanremo Festival in 2024 with the song "Capolavoro".